-Exoplanets are planets circling stars other than our sun.
-4000 were confirmed as of 2018.
+Exoplanets circle stars other than our sun.
+4274 were confirmed as of 2020.
 There are no doubt billions in the Milky Way galaxy.
 51 Pegasi was the first star known to have an exoplanet.
-Geoff Marcy leads the search.
+Geoff Marcy hunts them.

 Most exoplanets have eccentric orbits, and many orbit close to their stars.
 Astronomers are looking for an Earth twin, a rocky planet taking about one Earth year to complete its orbit.
 Kepler 22-b is an Earth-like planet in terms of size and temperature.

-Alpha Centauri is the closest star system at 4 light-years.
-It is a triple star, and a planet orbits Alpha Centauri B. It is similar to Earth in mass, but too near its star for life.
+Alpha Centauri is the closest star system at 4.4 light-years.
+It is a triple star, and Alpha Centauri B has a planet similar to Earth in mass, but too close to the star for life.
 The planet was detected at the European Southern Observatory in Chile using the radial velocity method.
 The star's wobble was measured.
-It is analogous to a large man dancing with a small woman.
+It is analogous to a big man dancing with a little woman.
 He twirls her around, but she also moves him.
 It seems logical that stars closest to our sun would be the best candidates for having Earth-like planets.

-Wilhelm Gliese was a German astronomer known for his Catalogue of Nearby Stars, and ESO has located Earth-like planets Gliese 581 C and D orbiting in the habitable zone.
+German astronomer Wilhelm Gliese was known for his Catalogue of Nearby Stars, and ESO has located Earth-like planets Gliese 581 C and D orbiting in their habitable zone.

 The James Webb Space Telescope will search for biosignature gases in the atmospheres of exoplanets.

 Astronomers and other scientists are in a desperate search for life beyond Earth.
 The question "Are we alone?" is more relevant than ever.
 The field of astrobiology has opened up even though nothing has been found.

 If there were organic molecules in the protoplanetary disk around our sun, astrobiologists think there may be life elsewhere in the solar system.
 They think Jupiter's moon Europa may harbor life in an ocean beneath its ice.